Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Robo advisors vs financial advisors

-The main difference between robo-advisors and financial advisers is that the first is a fully automated computer algorithm that trades and balances your portfolio on your behalf, while the latter is a person who helps you organize your finances from investments to retirement and children’s education plans.
+The main difference between robo-advisors and financial advisors is that the first is a fully automated computer algorithm that trades and balances your portfolio on your behalf, while the latter is a person who helps you organize your finances from investments to retirement and children’s education plans.

-Robo-advisors cost less than financial advisers, mostly because they’re automated and can perform only one task: to automate investment strategies.
+Robo-advisors cost less than financial advisors, mostly because they’re automated and can perform only one task: to automate investment strategies.
 All you have to do is set up specific parameters, such as your financial goals and risk, and the algorithm will allocate your funds accordingly.

 Our pick for finding an advisor: Datalign Advisory